MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 - Key 2 Value: **OneWay**

+Use these keys and corresponding values for only one custom property.

 As example, you have a SharePoint column named **Classification** that has possible values of **Public**, **General**, and **Confidential**.
 Documents are stored in SharePoint and have one of these values set for the Classification property.

 To label an Office document with one of these classification values, set **SyncPropertyName** to **Classification**, and **SyncPropertyState** to **OneWay**.